How to Care for Sunflowers & Harvest Seeds

-- Create a shallow trench 1 to 2 inches deep in slightly acidic soil (between 6 to 7.5 pH).
+- Create a shallow trench one to two inches deep in slightly acidic soil (between 6 to 7.5 pH).

-- Space seeds about 6 inches apart and cover them with surrounding soil.
+- Space seeds about six inches apart and cover them with surrounding soil.
 Space seeds father apart if planting larger varieties, to accomodate room between the large flower heads.

 - Water thoroughly, but do not waterlog the seeds.
 Expect sprouting in about 7 to 10 days.

-If you want contiuous blooms throught the season, wait 2 to 3 weeks and create another shallow row for planting.
-Space rows about 2 to 3 feet apart.
+If you want contiuous blooms throught the season, wait two to three weeks and create another shallow row for planting.
+Space rows about two to three feet apart.

 Consider planting two (or more) different varieties of sunflowers in rows in front of each other, with the smallest variety planted in front of the larger variey for a "stair-step" look of blooms.